-Requirements for Constructing Wards
+Requirements for Creating Wards

-In creating wards, municipalities are required to follow the standards specified in Section 5.15 of the statutes.
+In creating wards, municipalities are required to follow the standards specified in § 5.15, Wisconsin Statutes.
 Wards must:

-• Be comprised of whole census blocks
+1. Be comprised of whole census blocks.

-Wards are constructed by aggregating whole census blocks so that the population of the ward falls within a predetermined range (see: Population Ranges of Wards, p.
-3-4).
+Wards are constructed by aggregating whole census blocks so that the population of the ward falls within a predetermined range.
+(See "Population Ranges of Wards.")
 The census block is the smallest unit for which population is tabulated, and is typically bounded by streets or other prominent physical features.
 Political boundaries (municipal limits and county lines) may also serve as block boundaries.
 Blocks may be as small as a typical city block bounded by four streets or as large as several square miles in rural areas.
-They usually contain fewer than 100 people.
-[5.15 (1)(b)] There are two exceptions to the "whole block" requirement.
+They usually contain fewer than 100 people (§ 5.15 (1) (b), Wis.
+Stats.).

+There are two exceptions to the "whole block" requirement.
 A municipality may split a census block if its population is too large to permit the establishment of aldermanic districts of equal population.
-If annexed or detached territory divides a block, the affected municipalities may incorporate only the portion of the block contained within their boundaries.
-[5.15 (2) (c) and (g)]
+If annexed or detached territory divides a block, or if a block is only partly contained in a city, the affected municipalities may incorporate only the portion of the block contained within their boundaries (§ 5.15 (2) (c) and (g), Wis.
+Stats.).

 Any division of blocks must be based on the best evidence available of where the block's residents actually live.
-"Best evidence" includes data such as housing units, utility connections, and vehicle registrations.
-[5.15 (2) (cm)]
+"Best evidence" includes data such as housing units, utility connections, and vehicle registrations (§ 5.15 (2) (cm), Wis.
+Stats.).

-- Suit the convenience of voters Wards should "as far as practicable", be kept compact and observe the community of interest of existing neighborhoods.
-[5.15 (1) (b)] - Be comprised of contiguous territory The only exception is island territory which is defined as territory separated from the major part of the municipality by water or the territory of another municipality.
-[5.15 (1) (b)] - Take into account the county supervisory district plan Municipalities must make a "good faith effort" to accommodate the tentative county supervisory district plan by establishing wards which meet the county's needs.
-[5.15 (2) (d)] - Consider population and racial and ethnic characteristics Wards must be constructed in a manner that permits the creation of supervisory and aldermanic districts of substantially equal population.
-They must also enhance the participation of members of racial or language minority groups in the political process and their ability to elect representatives of choice.
-[5.15 (2) (bm); 5.15 (1) (a) 2.] - Comply with the population ranges specified by law See Section on Population Ranges of Wards. - Lie entirely within one municipality and one county
+2. Suit the convenience of voters.

+Wards should "as far as practicable" be kept compact and observe the community of interest of existing neighborhoods (§ 5.15 (1) (b), Wis.
+Stats.).

+3. Be comprised of contiguous territory.

+The only exception is island territory which is defined as territory separated from the major part of the municipality by water or the territory of another municipality (§ 5.15 (1) (b), Wis.
+Stats.).

+4. Take into account the county supervisory district plan.

+Municipalities must make a "good faith effort" to accommodate the tentative county supervisory district plan by establishing wards that meet the county's needs (§ 5.15 (2) (d), Wis.
+Stats.).

+5. Consider population and racial and ethnic characteristics.

+Wards must be constructed in a manner that permits the creation of supervisory and aldermanic districts of substantially equal population.
+They must also enhance the participation of members of racial or language minority groups in the political process and their ability to elect representatives of choice (§ 5.15 (1) (a) 2. and (2) (bm), Wis.
+Stats.).

-Wards may not cross municipal or county lines.
-[5.15.
-(1) (d)]
+- 6. Comply with the population ranges specified by law.
+(See "Population Ranges of Wards.") - 7.
+Lie entirely within one municipality and one county.
+Wards may not cross municipal or county lines (§ 5.15.
+(1) (d), Wis.
+Stats.).

-• Reflect the municipal boundaries in place on August 1, 2011
+8. Reflect the municipal boundaries in place on April 1 of the year following the census.

-By specifying a uniform "snapshot" date for municipal boundaries, discrepancies are avoided in municipal boundaries, which is especially important for those also forming the boundaries between legislative districts.
-[5.15 (1) (b)]
+By specifying a uniform "snapshot" date for municipal boundaries, discrepancies are avoided in municipal boundaries; this is especially important for those also forming the boundaries between legislative districts (§ 5.15 (1) (b), Wis.
+Stats.).